I’m so glad you’re here!

 • Professional Certificates, Designations, & Associations

-• IFS (Internal Family Systems) Informed
+• IFS/IFIO (Internal Family Systems for individuals and couples) Informed

 • 150+ Hour Certified Yoga Instructor, It’s Yoga San Francisco